Engaged in the Master’s leadership and ministry training.

 Who else is there?
 No other leadership and ministry training program headquartered in NYC provides the excellent Bible-based educating, equipping and empowering of people that NYDS provides already.

-New York City has over 100 Bible institutes.
-Each one meets important needs, but none of them is accredited, and none of them teaches at a level higher than first year of college.
+* New York City has over 100 Bible institutes.
+Each one meets important needs, and they generally teach at a high school or first year of college level.

 At the very time the spiritual needs and opportunities in NYC are increasing, major organizations with resources to train men and women effectually for leadership and ministry have moved out.
 Four decades further back, we must remember that the National Bible College moved out of Manhattan to southern New Jersey in the early 1960s and later closed completely.
-Biblical Seminary of NYC suffered from a financial exigency in 1969 and was re-designed as New York Theological Seminary, without the strong Biblical commitment.
-Alliance Theological Seminary continues to offer courses in NYC, but it is based in Nyack, and it is very denominational.
+Biblical Seminary of NYC suffered from a financial exigency in 1969 and was re-designed as New York Theological Seminary.
+Alliance Theological Seminary (ATS), moved by the data NY Divinity School had shared with it, introduced ATS Bible-based courses and programs in NYC and in the suburb Nyack--and as an occasional partner with the NY Divinity School.

 What results from the present vacuum of Bible-based training?